 - This module is a mandatory elective module in the Big Questions area, which is part of the Jacobs Track (Methods and Skills modules; Community Impact Project module; Language modules; Big Questions modules). - Students are encouraged to relate the content of their previous modules to the topics of this module and contribute their knowledge and competencies to class discussions and activities.

-Assessment Type: Written examination Scope: All intended learning outcomes of the module
+Assessment Type: Written examination Duration: 120 min.
+Scope: All intended learning outcomes of the module Weight: 100%